rishiba/doc_syscalls/03_glibc.rst

 In this chapter we will see how to work with ``glibc`` library.

-We will Download a fresh glibc and will compile it on ou systems.
+We will Download a fresh ``glibc`` and will compile it on our systems.
 We will make some changes to the code and then link our code with this library.

 Why this chapter
 ================

-This chapter will help you understand the basic concepts related to using glibc and making changes to it.
-Generally you will never need to modify the code to the glibc, but incase you need to make some modifications or if you need to debug a function - this section will be quite useful.
+This chapter will help you understand the basic concepts related to using ``glibc`` and making changes to it.
+Generally you will never need to modify the code to the ``glibc``, but in-case you need to make some modifications or if you need to debug a function - this section will be quite useful.

 What is ``glibc``
 =================

-``glibc`` is a library which has a lot of functions pre-written for you so that you do not have to write the code again and again.
+``glibc`` is a library which has a lot of functions written for you so that you do not have to write the code again and again.
 Also it standardizes the way you should be writing your code.
 It wraps a lot of system specific details and all you need to know is to how to call the particular function, and what to